RadicallyOpen/RadicallyOpen/about.markdown

 RO-DBT is now practised in the UK, Europe, and North America, and is increasingly recognised as effective for patients who exhibit emotional over-control.

-- The [RO-DBT research website](http://www.southampton.ac.uk/psychology/research/groups/emotion_and_personality_bio_behavioural_laboratory.page) has more information on the latest research and development of the treatment, and the growing evidence base for RO-DBT in patients with chronic depression and anorexia nervosa.
+- The [RO-DBT and radical-openness research website](http://www.southampton.ac.uk/psychology/research/groups/emotion_and_personality_bio_behavioural_laboratory.page) has more information on the latest research and development of the treatment, and the growing evidence base for RO-DBT in patients with chronic depression and anorexia nervosa.

 - [Find out more about RO-DBT training for health professionals](/professionals/)